Umuzi-org/ACN-syllabus/content/projects/tilde/repo-card-tutorial/part-2/_index.md

 title: 'Tilde project tutorial: How Continue Repo projects work'
 ---

-There are a few kinds of projects you can do and they can be submitted in different ways.
-In this tutorial you'll see how to get a "continue repo" project to complete.
+In this tutorial, you'll see how to get a "continue repo" project to complete.

 ## Start the project

-If you have not yet clicked the "start project" button for this card, do so now.
-You'll see the card move to In Progress.

 Now explore the card.
-Click on the details button and see what's there.
+Click on the Details button and see what's there.

-You'll notice that the repo attached to this card is something you have worked with before.
+*You'll notice that the repo attached to this card is something you have worked with before.*

-## Make a new PR and get it merged
+## Make a new Pull Request and get it merged

 - Make a new branch
-- Add a bit more text to your markdown file.
+- Edit and add a bit more text to the markdown file you created previously.
-- Make a new PR
+- Make a new Pull Request
 - Get it merged

-## Move your card to the REVIEW column (AFTER YOUR PR IS MERGED!
+## Move your card to the REVIEW column (AFTER YOUR PULL REQUEST IS MERGED!
 NOT BEFORE!)

-This should feel very familiar.
-Do what it takes to get your card to complete.
+This will feel very familiar.
+Do what it takes to get your card complete.